IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 print('The model estimated mass of tracer injected was',ut.round_sf(one_baffle_AD.C_bar*one_baffle_V ,2) )
-print('The model estimate of the Peclet number was', one_baffle_AD.Pe) print('The tracer residence time was',ut.round_sf(one_baffle_AD.theta ,2))
-print('The ratio of tracer to hydraulic residence time was',(one_baffle_AD.theta/one_baffle_theta_hydraulic).magnitude) print('The value of t_star at F=0.1 was ',ut.round_sf(one_baffle_time_0_1,2))
+print('The model estimate of the Peclet number was', one_baffle_AD.Pe) print('The model estimate of the number of reactors in series was', one_baffle_CMFR.N) print('The tracer residence time was',ut.round_sf(one_baffle_AD.theta ,2)) print('The ratio of tracer to hydraulic residence time was',(one_baffle_AD.theta/one_baffle_theta_hydraulic).magnitude) print('The value of t_star at F=0.1 was ',ut.round_sf(one_baffle_time_0_1,2))